Taiji Sydney provides lessons in the Eastern Suburbs and Centennial Park.

-Public Tai-chi classes are held every Saturday morning at 8.30am in Centennial Park Sydney from June 2020.
+Public Tai-chi classes are held every Saturday morning at 8.30am in Centennial Park Sydney from January 2024 as well as in Grant Reserve Coogee on Wednesday mornings.

 Brief description of curriculum:-